dirkleas/msdpfs/README.md

 **msdpfs** Behaviors/Rules:

-* cp - copy a file or directory from source to destination with override
+* cp - copy a file from source to destination with override
 * exists - check to see if a file or directory exists
 * mkdir - create a new directory where it doesn't exist
 * rm - delete file or directory if allowed and it exists